 - Refrigerate any leftovers for 1 to 2 days.
 You can wraps or grilled/toasted sandwiches with the leftover jeera aloo.

 - Lemon juice: You can add 2 teaspoons of dry mango powder (amchur powder) or 2 teaspoons of dry pomegranate powder (anardana powder).
 For adding pomegranate powder, add it in the step when you add the turmeric and red chilli powder.

 - Potatoes: Use yukon gold (yellow potatoes), red skinned potatoes, baby potatoes, or russet potatoes.

 - Spice & herb variations: You can add about 1 teaspoon minced ginger.
 1 teaspoon of ground coriander (coriander powder) and ½ teaspoon of garam masala powder also gives good flavors.

 - Green chillies: Green chillies bring in the pungency and heat to the dish.
 If you are sensitive to spice, then skip the green chillies or just add about ¼ to ½ teaspoon of chopped chillies or serrano peppers.

 Like our videos?
 Then do follow and subscribe to us on youtube to get the latest Recipe Video updates.

 All our content & photos are copyright protected.
 Please do not copy.
 As a blogger, if you you want to adapt this recipe or make a youtube video, then please write the recipe in your own words and give a clickable link back to the recipe on this url.

 Pin it Now to Remember it Later

-This jeera aloo recipe post from the archives (September 2011) has been republished and updated with better photos and FAQs on 13 December 2020.
+This jeera aloo recipe post from the archives (September 2011) has been republished and updated with better photos, FAQs and a video on 21 March 2021.